 Observed Sharpe SR from a single backtest of length T looks like a clean number.
 It is not.
 It is the maximum of N Sharpe ratios drawn during research, every parameter sweep, every feature variation, every cadence test counts as a trial whether or not the researcher logged it.
 Even if every variant has true Sharpe zero, the maximum across N trials drifts up with log(N).

-Bailey, Borwein, López de Prado, and Zhu (2014) showed in Notices of the AMS that with N=200 trials, T=5 years of monthly data, and zero true edge, the expected maximum Sharpe is approximately 1.0[2].
+Bailey, Borwein, López de Prado, and Zhu (2014) showed in Notices of the AMS that with roughly N=45 trials, T=5 years of monthly data, and zero true edge, the expected maximum Sharpe is approximately 1.0 (their minimum-backtest-length result).
 A reported Sharpe of 1.0 from such a research process is therefore exactly the null — no edge at all.

 The DSR formula